timb-machine-mirrors/CoolerVoid-spock_slaf/README.md

 Following additional facts, external rules of server using **[BSD's firewall](https://www.openbsd.org/faq/pf/filter.html)(aka packet filter)**, using custom rules to **[allow only by IP and OS fingerprint](https://www.openbsd.org/faq/pf/filter.html#osfp)**.
 So that freelancer task stuck in my mind, now you can see my new solution following a global approach to protect TLS communication in the server context.

-Features
----
-* Action to Block, log and detect security anomalies from SSL_read() input buffers.
-* Capacity to run in any programme that uses the OpenSSL library.
-* If detect anomaly in TLS context, Spock saves the IP address of the attacker, date time and attack "payload" register in log file "spock_agressors.log".

 The first step compile to deploy